 First is to focus on the fundamentals of the necessity of function while striving for visual effects that soothe the spirit.
 Examples are the buildings produced during the 1930’s America under the funding of Works Projects Administration (WPA).
 Public buildings built during that period under the direction of WPA were not sparse sheds but ornamented boxes with flourishes of Beaux-Arts influences.
 There is a conservative element to the projects from this period that looked back at the past as a time of prosperity.
 Built projects in the foreseeable future will likely be more conservative and restrained if the past depression is any indication for the future outcome.
 However spartan this approach might be, architects and clients must remember that WPA projects never forgot the importance of aesthetic qualities for lifting human spirit.

-The second option is to pursue speculative architecture that escapes the bondage of immense capital investment.
+The second option is to pursue speculative fiction architecture that escapes the bondage of immense capital investment.
 There is a place for cultural production in crisis to maintain a sense of humanity.
 This inclusive approach does not treat the arts as the pinnacle of a stacked pyramid, but sees beauty and sublimity as part of a holistic approach for living life without fear.
-What used to be called paper architecture, and now digital architecture, exists not to envelop the subject who enters the building but exists to enter the minds of the subject through imagination.
+What used to be called paper architecture, and now fiction architecture, exists not to envelop the subject who enters the building but exists to enter the minds of the subject through imagination.
 The visual representation of unbuilt projects has reached a level of realism unthinkable even 20 years ago.
 Much as recorded mediums of music expanded its outreach and popularity beyond the immediacy of attending a concert, the proliferation of unbuilt projects over the internet can excite or soothe the minds of audiences experiencing it via the transmitted medium.

 Until the crisis becomes unbearably difficult, humanity must be affirmed through continued engagement with beauty and the sublime.
 This struggle should manifest all efforts in both built and unbuilt projects and leverage depression into an opportunity for growth.